 - Ethical Issues and Normative Perspectives [EIN];

-- Human and Behavioral Sciences [HBS] (one course);
+- Studies in Human Behavior and Society [HBS] (one course);

 PACON 280: Public Affairs I: Foundational Debates

 PACON 281: Public Affairs II: Contemporary Controversies

 This contemporary public affairs course examines normative commitments and empirical evidence relevant to the workings of government, markets, and society as applied to contemporary issues.
 Possible topics include immigration, abortion, education, sexuality, medical care, foreign policy, income inequality and poverty, affirmative action, and responses to climate change.
 Not open to first-year students.
 Offered annually in the spring semester.